abpframework/abp/docs/en/Samples/Microservice-Demo.md

 ### Identity Service

 This service provides user and role management APIs.

+#### Database

 Shares the same database (MsDemo_Identity) with the AuthServer application.

 #### Identity Module